JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 <!-- Challenges you're facing and solving in your future milestones -->
 <!-- What your plan is to complete your project -->

+#Description
+My main project is the Gesture Controlled Robot, and I plan to finish it in this camp.
+The project includes two major components - the 4 DC motors for movement and the Bluetooth connections for control.
+These two components will work together to move the robot around and display the gesture controlling feature.
+By this first milestone, I have completed the hardware for the robot along with the code that controls the motor movement.
+The hardware includes the drivetrain, Arduino UNO board, L280N board, Bluetooth receiver end, and the Bluetooth master and the code I implemtned coded the motor movement for the robot.
+I did this by connecting the Arduino UNO and L280N boards to the motors, which allowed me to easily code the movement through the IN1, IN2, IN3, and IN4 ports.
+I have also connected the two Bluetooth modules - one master and one slave - so they are now ready to code and control the movement of the robot.

+#Challenges
+When configuring the motors for the first time, I realized that one motor on each side was spinning in the wrong direction.
+At  first, I didn't know what was wrong and tried to change the code, but I realized that I had to change the motor polarity for them to move in the correct direction.
+So, I flipped the two sets of wires connected to the L280N board and was able to fix the motor polarity.

+#What's Next?
+To finish this project, I now have to code the Bluetooth to control the movement of my robot along with adding some modifications.

 # Starter Project (Milestone)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ux6VDJUyapE?si=GVTSBreFM2V7pruh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+#Description

 For my starter project, I chose to do the RGB slider.
 The reason for this is that I want to design headlights and taillights for my gesture-controlled robot that turn on when I move forward or backward.
 This project provided me with experience in coding LEDs, which will help me make these modifications to my final project.
 The RGB slider is a small board that contains three RGB sliders, an LED, and a USB-C port.
 The three RGB sliders control an LED.
 Three colors - blue, red, and green - are mixed to display different colors on the LED.
 As you slide the sliders up and down, the strength of the color increases or decreases.
 There are almost an infinite combinations of colors I can use to light up my LED, and everything on the board is powered by a USB-C that is connected to my laptop.